jupiterjs/javascriptmvc-site/public/tutorials/funcunit.md

 ## Running in Selenium

 Next we'll run this same test via the browser automation tool Selenium.
-Open a command prompt to the JMVC directory and run the following:
+Open a command prompt to the DoneJS directory and run the following:

 @codestart
 ./js funcunit/run selenium funcunit/test/autosuggest/funcunit.html